FloreauLuca/floreauluca.github.io/blogpost3.md

 std::vector<Index> GetLoadedChunks();
 }
 ```
-To know the pos, they are all stored inside ChunkPosManager
+The ChunkPos is also an ECS component, it is a Vector3<int> used to store the position of the chunks.
+They are all stored inside ChunkPosManager.
 ```cpp
 using ChunkPos = Vec3i;
 class ChunkPosManager final : public ComponentManager<Vec3i, ComponentType::CHUNK_POS>